fujohnwang/kvecli/README.md

 # Intro

-KVecli is a commandline tool to access KVectors Vector databasse at local.
+KVecli is a commandline tool to access [KVectors](https://keevol.cn/#kvectors) vector database at local.

 ```